trywilco/wilco-docs/docs/building-your-quest/repository.md

 Reasons to use a start repository could be, for example:
 1. Adding a bug to the code that users will be asked to fix.
-2. Adding a new feature that the user will be asked to extend.
+2. Adding a new feature that users will be asked to extend.
 3. Changing UI design to add your own branding.
 4. Using a codebase that is not related to Anythink.